 Is it natural for people to seek attention?
 To want to be recognized for their contributions to the society?
 Well, I’ll let the shrinks in the crowd answer that.
-What I’d like to get into vehemence that impels the Self to be known by others.
+What I’d like to get into is the vehemence that impels the Self to be known by others.

 The poet Emily Dickinson shared her thoughts in the matter through her poem: